wing5wong/artisan-whs-static/source/_courses/MAOE.md

 type: 5 week introduction plus 20 week course if selected.
 description: ""
 maori_title: ""
-background: "To encourage students to share in New Zealand's Māori heritage, arts and crafts.
+body: "To encourage students to share in New Zealand's Māori heritage, arts and crafts.
 The course will enable them to:
 *Begin the development of oral and written Māori *Begin to develop a deeper understanding of, and respect for, Te Reo Māori me ona tikanga"
 year: "9"